 The natural products of human vision are named as the Visual World (unaided eyesight)—or the transformation of the Optical World according to the rules/processes of human vision (ref. physiological and psychological optics).
 In addition, the Represented World refers to human attempts to depict aspects of the Physical, Optical or Visual World(s).

-The Physical, Optical, Visual, and Represented Worlds possess fundamental mapping relations.
+The Physical, Optical, Visual, Represented and Illusive Worlds possess fundamental mapping relations.
 However (as we shall learn), the precise nature and validity of such correlations are by no means straightforward or guaranteed.
 Ergo, a secondary goal of Optical Perspective (biggest sense) is to understand how the different facets of each World fit together to produce visual reality.

 Optical Perspective can be separated into the Technical and Non-Technical categories of Perspective—as explained below.